wvanderwey/ROP/What-is-ROP?.md

 * Satellite
 * SINE

-Reads are clarified into the following families:
+Reads are categorized into the following families:
 * acro
 * Alu
 * centr